msfjarvis/msfjarvis.dev/content/uses.md

 layout = "standalone"
 +++

-This website is built with [Hugo](https://github.com/gohugoio/hugo), deployed continuously by [GitHub Actions](https://github.com/features/actions) and served by [Caddy](https://caddyserver.com) behind [Cloudflare](https://cloudflare.com).
-I use a mix of local editing and the [Forestry](https://forestry.io) CMS for managing the content on the site.

 ## Editor + Terminal

 I use the `gnome-terminal` that ships with Linux Mint's Cinnamon Edition with `bash` and a custom prompt from [starship](https://starship.rs).
 The editor I use depends on what code I am working with: